top of page

 4. Look at the total cost.

 Following on from rule 3, remember piece price alone is not everything.
 Make sure delivery, payment terms, supplier management, one-off costs, life-cycle costs etc. (as far as reasonable) are taken into account when calculating savings.
+Most negotiations involve some give and take and a price change is not usually achieved in isolation.

 5. Understand your cost of capital.